-- 2. Enter the name of the Subject Map created in Dictionary Manager in the default-subjectmap field. - 3.
-Click OK.
-The changes are saved upon closing. - 4.
-Restart InQuira by typing inquira restart in the ICE prompt.
+- 2 Enter the name of the Subject Map created in Dictionary Manager in the default-subjectmap field. - 3 Click OK.
+The changes are saved upon closing. - 4 Restart Oracle Knowledge.

-For more information on the Advanced Configuration Facility, please see Intelligent Search Administration Guide.
+For more information on the Advanced Configuration Facility, please see Oracle Knowledge Intelligent Search Administration Guide.

-InQuira Language Analysis
+Oracle Knowledge Language Analysis

-InQuira performs language analysis during both content processing and request processing.
-Content processing is the means by which InQuira collects, standardizes, and indexes the application content.
-Request processing is the means by which InQuira Intelligent Search processes and responds to user requests.
+Oracle Knowledge performs language analysis during both content processing and request processing.
+Content processing is the means by which Oracle Knowledge collects, standardizes, and indexes the application content.
+Request processing is the means by which Oracle Knowledge Intelligent Search processes and responds to user requests.